Saggarwal9/Code_Foo_8/Back_End/readme.md

 4) **DBTablePrinter.java** contains the methods to print the database.
 The owner(Hami) has allowed free distribution of this code.
 For more information, check out the github page for DBTablePrinter: https://github.com/htorun/dbtableprinter.

-5) **UI.java** contains the methods that checks whether the given username and password is correct.
+5) **UI.java** contains the methods that check whether the given username and password is correct.
 If it is correct, then it creates a file(if it doesn't exist) and using the encrypt function, stores the encrypted username and password to a textfile called **Credentials.txt"**.

 6) **Database.java** contains all the database related functions like opening the database, creating tables, inserting data, calling DBTablePrinter methods for the given query, dropping tables and closing the database.
 It also has a printPage method responsible for printing page specific data (and not the entire table).